igor-vovk/lmpm/SPEC.md

 #### Targets
 - `name`: Name of the target
-- `output`: Directory where files will be downloaded/copied
+- `output`: Directory where files will be downloaded/copied, or file path for concatenation
+- `strategy`: How to organize copied files (optional, auto-detected based on output)
+  - `flatten`: Remove subdirectories, copy all files to output root directory (default for directories)
+  - `preserve`: Maintain the original directory structure from the source
+  - `concat`: Concatenate all files into a single output file (default when output ends with .md or .txt)
 - `include`: List of includes from sources
   - `source`: Reference to a source name (optional, defaults to `working_dir`)
   - `files`: List of file paths to include from that source